timtadh/lexmachine/README.md

               -> BYTE `-` BYTE

 CHAR -> matches any character expect '|', '+', '*', '?', '(', ')', '[', ']', '^'
         unless escaped.
-Additionally '.' is returned a as the wildcard character which matches any character.
+Additionally '.' is returned as the wildcard character which matches any character.
 Built-in character classes are also handled here.